mengety/My-Data-ML-AI-Path-Tracker/README.md

-# 🚀 The AI & Data Engineering Foundry: 365 Days of Mastery
+# 🚀 The AI/ML& Data Engineering Foundry: 365 Days of Mastery
 ### By Mengistu Tarko | 2nd Year CS Student & Aspiring AI/ML Engineer

 This repository serves as the central hub for my journey toward becoming a world-class AI Engineer and Data Scientist.
 I am moving beyond "Tutorial Hell" to build high-scale, industry-ready solutions for **Big Tech, Fintech, and Autonomous Systems.**